BonoboPLC/lojjo_wiki/administration/games/lottery.md

 | Match 4 | Win $1,000 |
 | Match 3 | Win $100 |
 | Match 2 | Win $2|

+## Prize Rollover

+Enabling Prize Rollover on a game allows the Jackpot  to continue increasing with each entry by an amount equal to the Buy-in.

+If this is not enabled, any monies left in the Game Trust account after prizes are paid are reclaimed and moved to the Commissions Earned account.

+> **Usage Note:** Note that the Jackpot will only increment beyond the Jackpot show in the payout table if the actual net proceeds are greater.
+{.is-success}

+If there

+> **Usage Note: ** Enable Prize Roll over if you want the jackpots to indefinitely increase until someone has won it.
+{.is-success}

 ## Accounting Workflow